SanderSpies/functional-js-enforced/README.md

 - give error on `super` (OOP construct)
 - give error `var` (unclear scoping)
 - give error on function expression (unclear scoping)
-- give error when assigning value to a variable outside the current function block
+- give error when assigning value to a variable outside the current function block (function purity)
 - function should always have a return as last statement (functional)

 (warning shotgun approach here)